averagehuman/doc-javanotes/en/13/exercises.rst

 ~~~~~~~~~~~~~~

 The sample program `PaintWithOffScreenCanvas.java`_ from
-`Section13.1`_ is a simple paint program.
+:doc:`Section 13.1</13/s1>` is a simple paint program.
 Make two improvements to
 this program: First, add a "File" menu that lets the user open an
 image file and save the current image in either PNG or JPEG format.
 Second, add a basic one-level "Undo" command that lets the user undo